Content Integration & Learning

 “There has never been a day of something I didn’t want to learn,” shared a sixteen-year-old student.

-Perhaps most satisfying of all, conceptual threads may be layered in ways that provide the depth and richness reflected in nature itself.
+Perhaps most satisfying of all, conceptual threads may be layered in ways that reflect the depth and richness of nature itself.

 As STEM practitioners know, the closer you look the more you see.
 We take great delight in providing rabbit holes for interested students to crawl down, understanding that different students will choose different moments for their closer looks (thus, there are never ‘required’ rabbit holes).